 - Class 2A Extruded and Bonded.
 The second grade of wire is the “class 2A extruded and bonded” wire.
 This wire may appear in some specifications and is generally used in commercial applications.
 The vinyl coating is thinner than the Class 1 Extruded wire.
 However, the extruded and bonded wire is bonded to the wire by means of an intense glue, thus less likely to peel or tear from the core wire.

 - Class 2B Fused and Bonded.
 The third grade of wire is Class 2B Thermally Fused and Bonded.
 This class of wire is most predominately specified with architects, engineers, city, state and federal.
 It has the thinnest coating yet has the greatest strength in resisting cracking, peeling and tearing.
 The vinyl coating is literally fused and bonded to the steel like welding two pieces of steel together.
 This is the superior vinyl coating.

-How do I select my residential fence framework from American Fence Company of Omaha?
+How do I select my residential fence framework from American Fence Company of Sioux Falls?